LattePandaTeam/Docs/content/1st_edition/power_on.md

 ## Hardware required

 1. USB Wall Adapter with up to 2A output
-2. Quality MicorUSB cable (capable of supplying 2A current)
+2. Quality MicroUSB cable (capable of supplying 2A current)
 3. HDMI cable
 4. Heatsink or active cooling fan (recommended)